DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 All of my posts are made available over syndication formats like RSS, though I do believe this provides an inferior experience.
 In the case of some posts though, they simply can't be experienced off-site, as they rely on this site for full presentation and functionality.

 To address this, I added functionality which allows me to mark long-form posts as `site_recommended`, which will prefix them in syndication with the recommendation to read them on site.
 I got this idea from [a comment left by Tyler Sticka](https://social.lol/@tylersticka/114653781572200337).

+### Progressive Web App

+Vale.Rocks is configured as a [PWA](https://wikipedia.org/wiki/Progressive_web_app) so that users can install it as a standalone app.
+I very much doubt many people will install this site as a PWA, but the option is there for those that want it.
+It has [shortcuts](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Manifest/Reference/shortcuts) configured to the major site sections that someone might want to visit on demand.

+In the future I wish to extend the functionality to allow notifications when new posts go live and caching for offline reading.

 ### Development & Deployment